 - The base case will contain confirmed Long Term Firm Transmission Service for the study period as identified in the PJM OASIS.-. - The PJM dispatch will reflect a PJM generation deficiency situation independent of the defined regions external to PJM.
 Thus, non-PJM regions are operating normally and are assumed to be able to supply PJM with power up to the lower of the Capacity Import Limit or the limit of their available reserves.
 Load in PJM and all external regions will be modeled at a 50/50 load level and load.
 The amount of reserves considered available from any adjacent non-PJM area may be adjusted to reflect historical data and expected future conditions. - For thermal analyses, all Eastern Interconnection BES facilities (100 kV and above) will be monitored.
 All PJM internal BES single contingency events and selected non-PJM BES contingency events will be considered. - For voltage analyses, all PJM BES facility voltage magnitude and drop limits will be monitored and selected non-PJM BES facility voltage limits will be observed.
 In addition, any part of the Eastern Interconnection that would experience voltage collapse will be evaluated.
-The voltage analyses are subject to all PJM internal BES single contingency events and selected non-PJM BES contingency events. - The following operating procedures will be employed as necessary. - o Adjustments of Phase Angle Regulators (PARS which PJM or PJM member companies control (within existing agreements for emergency operation).
-For the PJM/NYISO PARs in particular, flows will be set according to the ratios provided in Attachment B Section (B.3) (VII) (P), but be based on both the firm and any non-firm emergency assistance from NYISO. - o The activation of any approved PJM or PJM member company operating procedure (procedure descriptions are available in Manual 3.) - The activation of any approved PJM or PJM member company operating procedure (procedure descriptions are available in Manual 3.) - o Redispatch and implementation of load management schemes will not be considered as part of this study.
+The voltage analyses are subject to all PJM internal BES single contingency events and selected non-PJM BES contingency events. - The following operating procedures will be employed as necessary. - Adjustments of Phase Angle Regulators (PARS which PJM or PJM member companies control (within existing agreements for emergency operation).
+For the PJM/NYISO PARs in particular, flows will be set according to the ratios provided in

+Attachment B Section (B.3) (VII) (P), but be based on both the firm and any non-firm emergency assistance from NYISO.